Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Motivating Example

-We next demonstrate how \textsc{WindRanger} \cite{Windranger} addresses this problem. \textsc{WindRanger} introduces the concept of deviation basic blocks (DBBs).
-DBBs are nodes in the control flow graph that can reach the target node themselves but point to nodes that cannot reach the target node.
-DBBs are represented with double borders in \autoref{cfg}. \textsc{WindRanger} argues that \textsc{AFLGo}'s approach of including the distances of all nodes to the target in the calculation causes the average distance to be diluted by numerous irrelevant nodes.
-Therefore, \textsc{WindRanger} only considers the distances from DBBs to the target node, prioritizing seeds with smaller arithmetic averages for mutation.
-According to this calculation method, the scores for selecting between $s_0$ and $s_1$ are computed as follows:
+We next describe how \textsc{WindRanger}~\cite{Windranger} addresses this case. \textsc{WindRanger} introduces deviation basic blocks (DBBs), which are CFG nodes that can reach the target but have outgoing edges to nodes that cannot.
+DBBs are shown with double borders in \autoref{cfg}. \textsc{WindRanger} argues that averaging distances over all executed nodes, as in \textsc{AFLGo}, is diluted by many irrelevant nodes; it therefore computes distances only from executed DBBs to the target and prioritizes seeds with smaller arithmetic means.
+Under this scoring rule, the scores of $s_0$ and $s_1$ are computed as follows:

-Since $\textsc{Score}_\textsc{WindRanger}(s_0) > \textsc{Score}_\textsc{WindRanger}(s_1)$, \textsc{WindRanger} would prioritize mutating $s_1$, which is still an incorrect and inefficient choice. \textsc{WindRanger} makes the same incorrect choice as \textsc{AFLGo}.
-This is because although \textsc{WindRanger} does avoid dilution from unimportant nodes, it still cannot avoid the impact of imprecise control flows.
-DBB \ref{line:internal_cplus_demangle_if2} does not have control flows reaching the target in vulnerability-triggering executions, yet it is calculated to have a smaller distance than DBB \ref{line:internal_cplus_demangle_if1}, ultimately leading to \textsc{WindRanger}'s incorrect decision.
+Because $\textsc{Score}_\textsc{WindRanger}(s_0) > \textsc{Score}_\textsc{WindRanger}(s_1)$, \textsc{WindRanger} would still prioritize mutating $s_1$, which is incorrect and inefficient.
+Although \textsc{WindRanger} reduces dilution from irrelevant nodes, it remains vulnerable to imprecise control-flow edges: DBB~\ref{line:internal_cplus_demangle_if2} cannot reach the target in vulnerability-triggering executions, but static analysis assigns it a smaller distance than DBB~\ref{line:internal_cplus_demangle_if1}, leading to the wrong choice.

-Finally, we demonstrate how \textsc{DAFL} \cite{DAFL} addresses this problem. \textsc{DAFL} argues that the control flows described by CFG cannot provide sufficiently precise feedback for fuzzers.
-Therefore, it adopts the more accurate value flow graph (VFG).
-Only edges with potential data flow appear in the VFG, avoiding numerous useless edges compared to CFG.
-For each seed's execution path, \textsc{DAFL} calculates the VFG nodes it traverses, as shown in \autoref{vfg}. \textsc{DAFL} performs seed prioritization based on their shortest distances to the target statement node.
-The specific calculation method assumes that the farthest distance from all nodes to the target node is $L$ ($L=3$ in our example).
-For a node at distance $i$ from the target node, its score is $L-i+1$. \textsc{DAFL} considers seeds that traverse nodes with higher total scores to be easier to mutate into vulnerability-triggering inputs.
-According to this calculation method, the scores for selecting between $s_0$ and $s_1$ are computed as follows:
+Finally, we show how \textsc{DAFL}~\cite{DAFL} handles this case. \textsc{DAFL} argues that CFG-based control-flow feedback is too imprecise, and therefore uses a value-flow graph (VFG), whose edges represent potential data flows and thus exclude many useless edges compared to a CFG.
+For each seed execution, \textsc{DAFL} collects the traversed VFG nodes, as shown in \autoref{vfg}, and prioritizes seeds based on their shortest distances to the target statement.
+Let $L$ be the maximum distance from any node to the target ($L=3$ in our example).
+A node at distance $i$ receives score $L-i+1$, and \textsc{DAFL} prefers seeds with larger total scores over traversed nodes.
+Under this scoring rule, the scores of $s_0$ and $s_1$ are computed as follows: